Copa Interamericana: History

-In 1969, an agreement came between the confederations of South America (CONMEBOL) and Central and North America (CONCACAF) to dispute an annual competition, the Interamerican Cup, which pits the champions of those two confederations in a format similar to the Intercontinental Cup.
-The first edition was disputed between Estudiantes and Mexican club Toluca in which each team won 2-1 in their away legs.
-The playoff in Montevideo proved to be the tie-breaker as Estudiantes won a violent match 2-0.
+In 1969, an agreement came between the confederations of South America (CONMEBOL) and Central and North America (CONCACAF) to play an annual competition, the Interamerican Cup, which pits the champions of those two confederations in a format similar to the Intercontinental Cup.
+The first edition was contested between Estudiantes and Mexican club Toluca in which each team won 2–1 in their away legs.
+The playoff in Montevideo proved to be the tie-breaker as Estudiantes won a violent match 2–0.
 This promising start did little to help the competition; due to the difference in interests between the clubs involved, the Interamerican Cup had an even more sporadic lifeline than the Intercontinental Cup; sometimes, years would go without it being played.
-The second edition was played four years later, in 1971, which saw Nacional edged Mexican side Cruz Azul 3-2 on aggregate.
+The second edition was played four years later, in 1971, which saw Nacional edged Mexican side Cruz Azul 3–2 on aggregate.
 Independiente would become the only club to win the competition three times in a row, from 1972 to 1974, after seeing off Honduran club Olimpia, Guatemalan club Municipal and Mexican side Atlético Español, the last two after a penalty shoot-out.
 Mexico's América broke the South American hegemony after beating Boca Juniors in a play-off match in 1977.
 As a result of this victory, the Mexican squad argued that it had the right to participate in the Intercontinental Cup of that year; however, they were denied the opportunity.
 Paraguay's Olimpia returned the trophy back south in 1980 with a victory over El Salvador's FAS but Club Universidad Nacional of Mexico City defeating Uruguay's Nacional to win CONCACAF's second title.